natcap/natural-capital-footprint-impact/README.md

 ## Data you must provide
 The instructions below assume that you begin with the following information about the assets of interest:
 - its coordinate point location
-- its facility category
+- its category
 - its owner

 This data should be formatted into a table where each row represents an asset.
 Coordinate locations of each asset are in the `latitude` and `longitude` columns.
-The `facility_category` column determines footprint size.
+The `category` column determines footprint size.
 Other attributes, like the name of the ultimate parent company, may be used to aggregate data.

 | latitude | longitude | facility_category | ultimate_parent_name    |
 |----------|-----------|-------------------|-------------------------|